-8.1.8.19.22 RandomValueLookup
+8.1.8.19.23 RandomValueLookup

-The RandomValueLookup algorithm is an instance of the Secure Lookup Algorithm Framework (see page 572).
+The RandomValueLookup algorithm is an instance of the Secure Lookup Algorithm Framework (see page 585).

 This algorithm performs a lookup on the input value and returns a value from the provided lookup file.
 It is possible for this algorithm to produce the same output value for different input values.
-Inputs to this fromPageId=60623423&linkCreation=true&spaceKey=CC&title=Introduction+to+masking+algorithms algorithm are case-sensitive so two inputs with the same value in different cases may mask to different values.
+Inputs to this algorithm are case-sensitive so two inputs with the same value in different cases may mask to different values.
 Leading and trailing whitespaces are preserved by this algorithm.